raspberrychris/cryptotravellers/content/blog/tesla-to-use-cardano-as-payment.md

 (Image Via [Twitter @IOHK_Charles](https://twitter.com/iohk_charles/status/1013494381884551168))

 The two innovators are both aware of each other and have even been photographed together.
 Charles has even invited Elon to his farm to have "The Cardano conversation".
-The phrasing of Charles's tweet is interesting as the use of "Finally going to have" sounds like they have been planning to have a discussion on Cardano for some time now.
+The phrasing of Charles's tweet is interesting as the use of "**Finally going to have**" sounds like they have been planning to have a discussion on Cardano for some time now...

-Is there a possibility that there could be a new collaboration around the corner for Cardano and Tesla?
+**Is there a possibility that there could be a new collaboration around the corner for Cardano and Tesla?**

 Let's admit it, stranger things have happened this year with Doge going to the moon (and back to earth) following Elon's twitter feed movements.

 ![charles-hoskinson-elon-musk-cardano-conversation](/uploads/charleshoskinson-cardano-conversation.png)